-Developmental delay is when children take longer to reach developmental milestones (age-specific skills) than expected of their age.
+Developmental delay in children should be evaluated by a pediatrician.
+Delays are diagnosed when they take longer to reach developmental milestones (age-specific skills) than expected of their age.
+According to the Centers for Disease Control and Prevention, developmental delays and disabilities are prevalent among one in six US children.
 That said, each child is unique, and a little delay in attaining milestones is not a reason to worry (1).

 However, if children are continuously lagging in their movement, communication, behavior, and thinking and learning abilities, it might indicate an underlying problem.
 If the developmental delay is long-term, it might be called a developmental disability, such as intellectual disability or cerebral palsy (2).